 In terms of international relations, Khrushchev cut an interesting figure.
 Many people dismissed him as a boorish, ignorant peasant.
 However, the Russian leader was an adept and clever negotiator, who often used those negative perceptions to his advantage.
 During the late 1950s, he tried to work for closer relations with the United States, and in 1959 became the first Soviet leader to visit America.
 Relations quickly soured, however, when the Soviets shot down an American U-2 spy plane over Russia in 1960.
 A planned U.S.-Soviet summit was canceled.
 During that same year, Khrushchev achieved instant celebrity status when, during a debate at the United Nations, he took off his shoe and pounded the table to get attention.

 In 1962, the Soviet Union and the United States nearly went to war when the Russians attempted to install nuclear missiles in Cuba and U.S. naval forces quarantined the island.
 Tense negotiations with President John F. Kennedy followed, the Russian missiles were withdrawn, and the United States promised not to invade Cuba in an attempt to overthrow communist leader Fidel Castro.
 While war was averted, the incident cost Khrushchev dearly in terms of support at home.
 Many communist party officials and a growing number of military men had grown anxious about Khrushchev’s idea of “peaceful coexistence” with America, and his calls for a reduced military budget convinced some that he would reduce Russia to a second-class power.
 The 1962 Cuban missile crisis was viewed as a terrible embarrassment for the Soviet Union.
 In 1964, Khrushchev’s opponents organized a political coup against him and he was forced into retirement.
-The remainder of his life was rather solitary-he was forgotten by most and reviled by many in Russia.
+The remainder of his life was rather solitary—he was reviled by many in Russia.